Evaluating Security Properties in the Execution of Quantum Circuits: Experimental Validation

 As discussed in subsection \ref{subsec:discussion-integrity}, the advantage of the exponential probability model is evident.
 To understand why, we examine the average \ac{QPU} sub-circuit allocation percentages under an increasing number of saboteurs, from 0 to 6.
-Figure \ref{fig:qpu-assignments-prop} shows the allocation percentages for the proportional model, while Figure \ref{fig:qpu-assignments-exp} shows those for the exponential model.
+Figure~\ref{fig:qpu-assignments-prop} shows the allocation percentages for the proportional model, while Figure~\ref{fig:qpu-assignments-exp} shows those for the exponential model.
 The percentages were computed by averaging the sub-circuit allocation rate of each experiment, grouped by allocation policy (proportional or exponential) and number of active saboteurs.

-Clearly, the exponential probability formula is much more aggressive than the proportional one, as it tends to underutilize even good-behaving \acp{QPU} when their integrity score is just slightly lower than the best-performing ones.
-However, \acp{QPU} with a very low score, and therefore defective or malicious, are guaranteed to have little to no sub-circuits assigned up to 5 attacking devices over 6.
-While the proportional probability formula ensures a more balanced allocation across all devices, it also results in poorly performing \acp{QPU} consistently receiving a significant share of sub-circuits.
+Clearly, the exponential probability formula is much more aggressive than the proportional one, as it tends to underutilise even good-behaving \ac{QPUs} when their integrity score is just slightly lower than the best-performing ones.
+However, \ac{QPUs} with a very low score, and therefore defective or malicious, are guaranteed to have little to no sub-circuits assigned up to 5 attacking devices over 6.
+While the proportional probability formula ensures a more balanced allocation across all devices, it also results in poorly performing \ac{QPUs} consistently receiving a significant share of sub-circuits.

 Overall, the rationale behind the choice of these models can be understood as a trade-off between integrity resilience (a cybersecurity preference) and load distribution (a performance and possibly cost preference).
 To fulfil \textbf{Goal G1} (ensuring integrity resilience), the exponential probability model appears to be the most effective choice; however, this may not always hold true in different contexts.